Search

 Answer the following questions to get a good sense of your market:

+You’ll also want to keep your ear to the ground with the latest small business trends.
+It’s important to gain a sense of the specific market share that will impact your profits.
+You can do market research using existing sources like google maps, and other market research tools that can help you find niches, or you can do the research yourself and go direct to consumers and taking your own surveys.
+Existing sources can save you a lot of time and energy, but the information might not be as specific to your audience as you’d like.
+Use it to answer questions that are both general and quantifiable, like industry trends, demographics, and household incomes.
+Check online or start with our list of market research resources.
 Asking consumers yourself can give you a nuanced understanding of your specific target audience.
 But, direct research can be time consuming and expensive.
 It might also give you skewed results of you are not careful.
 Use it to answer questions about your specific business or customers, like reactions to your logo, improvements you could make to buying experience, and where customers might go instead of your business.

-Here are a few methods you can use to do direct: research
+Here are a few methods you can use to do direct: Research

 01